-The Secondary Reserve Requirement From time to time, the Central Bank may also request licensed bank and non-bank financial institutions to hold a certain percentage of their prescribed liabilities in a secondary reserve, usually on a remunerated basis.
-Currently, the statutory secondary reserve requirement is 2 per cent.
+The Secondary Reserve Requirement - From time to time, the Central Bank may also request licensed bank and non-bank financial institutions to hold a certain percentage of their prescribed liabilities in a secondary reserve, usually on a remunerated basis.